Karith Foster: Television and film

 Foster has appeared on a number of television programs, including Comedy Central's Premium Blend, NBC's Today and Last Comic Standing, and VH1's Best Week Ever, Awesomely Bad, and Black to the Future miniseries.
 She has also been seen on various programs from BET, Bravo, the Travel Channel, and the Fine Living Network.

 In 2015, Foster was featured in the documentary Can We Take a Joke?, which is "an examination of Western society's apparent contemporary intolerance of edgy humor by comedians".
 The documentary also features other prominent comedians such as Adam Carolla, Penn Jillette, Gilbert Gottfried, and Lisa Lampanelli.

 Foster is also featured in the 2019 docudrama No Safe Spaces.
 The film covers how college campuses, originally seen as havens for free expression, have come to threaten that very concept.
 Directed by Justin Folk, the film features such personalities as Tim Allen, Dennis Prager, Adam Carolla, Andrew Schulz, Ben Shapiro, Bryan Callen, and more.

 Radio

 Foster is the host of the TalkBackTV show Shovio.com.
 She was previously a contributor on the Imus in the Morning on WABC radio and its RFD-TV television program.
-Foster left the show in August 2009.
+Foster was terminated from the show in August 2009.

 She is also a recurring guest on John Fugelsang's Tell Me Everything radio show on SiriusXM Insight, and co-host of Shapiro and Foster on Fox Business Network podcasts.
 Foster was also an occasional co-host of “The Black Phillip Show” with Patrice O’Neal on XM Radio.